Coarse assembly maps: Calculation of EOinfty

+In the higher-dimensional case we use that local finiteness of $X$ implies that its bornology is generated by the finite subcomplexes.

-\begin{proof} We argue by a finite induction over the dimension.
-The assertion is true for zero dimensional complexes since they are discrete and $F$, $F^{\lf}$ are additive {(see \cite[Lem.~6.63]{buen} for the latter).} Assume now that the assertion is true for complexes of dimension $n-1$.
-If $X$ is $n$-dimensional, then we can decompose $X$ into a {closed tubular neighbourhood $Y$ of thickness $1/3$ of its $n-1$-skeleton and a disjoint union $Z$ of $n$-simplices of size $2/3$ (see the picture).
+Assume now that the assertion is true for complexes of dimension $n-1$.
+If the complex $X$ is $n$-dimensional, then we can decompose $X$ into a closed tubular neighbourhood $Y$ of thickness $1/3$ of its $(n-1)$-skeleton and a disjoint union $Z$ of $n$-simplices of size $2/3$ (see the picture on Page~\pageref{fig543er}).
 The intersection is then a disjoint union of tubular neighbourhoods of thickness $1/3$ of the boundaries of simplices of size $2/3$.
-See the picture on Page~\pageref{fig543er}.}

 This closed decomposition is coarsely and uniformly excisive.
 Hence we can apply excision for $F$ in the sense of Definition \ref{reffoiweffewff}.
 For $F^{\lf}$ we use Lemma \ref{eoigepggrgregegerg}.